 Second, it enables the repurposing of poorly soluble drugs.

 Many drug candidates shelved due to solubility issues may be revitalized by this technology.
-By converting them into a stable amorphous state and achieving efficient delivery, these “failed drugs” can re-enter clinical trials, shortening the new drug R&D cycle and reducing costs.
+By converting them into a stable amorphous state and enabling efficient delivery, these “failed drugs” can re-enter clinical trials, shortening the new drug R&D cycle and reducing costs.

 Third, it holds potential for the delivery of gene therapy and biologic drugs.